pocl/pocl/doc/sphinx/source/development.rst

 the pocl build system) should be able to override the icd search path with OCL_ICD_VENDORS environment variable.

-Using pocl from the Build Tree
+Using PoCL from the Build Tree
 ------------------------------

 If you want use the pocl from the build tree, you must export